Tough times never last, but tough people do.

 Thankfully, we live in an age of Cloud technology and remote work!
 This means that it’s possible to reduce the threat of COVID-19 to a minimum, while still running your business, generating leads, reaching out to your prospects, and yes, closing deals.

-Here are some practical tips to help you adjust to this situation, make the most of working from the safety of your home, and manage to sell.
+Here are some practical tips to help you adjust to this situation, overcome the challenges of working remotely, and manage to sell.

 1. Set Up Your Home Office